cwmaguire/egre_mud_1/README.md

 can be ignored, modified, resent, or even just killed.

 ### Installation
 Uh, we haven't really gotten that far yet.
-You can run the tests with ./t, or ./t <name of test>.
+You can run the tests with ./t, or ./t name_of_test.
 To date, we're just getting tests to work as we get EGRE, EGRE_MUD and EGRE_MUD_1 working in their separate projects.

 ### Running